geraldyong/OpenAI_DocQuery_AWS/README.md

 ### Method 2

-Update the `docker-compose.yml` file to add in the environment variables:
+Update the `docker-compose.yml` file to add in the environment variables to the doc-backend service:
 ```
    environment:
      REDIS_HOST: xxx